BlaqueDevs/se-assignment-day-5-technical-writing-and-review-RisperNJW/README.md

 Using examples and visuals shifts the focus from complex terminology to the essence of concepts, creating a more engaging and informative experience that facilitates learning.
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 Diagrams effectively illustrate processes or systems; for instance, flowcharts depict sequential steps, while system diagrams show relationships between components in engineering or software design.
-Charts, like bar and line charts, display data trends—line charts convey performance over time, and bar charts compare features across products.
+Charts, like bar and line charts, display data trends line charts convey performance over time, and bar charts compare features across products.
 Infographics combine text and visuals to present complex data concisely, making them ideal for summaries.
 Tables offer a straightforward way to present precise data points and comparisons, perfect for technical specifications.
 Graphs, such as scatter plots and pie charts, represent relationships between variables or show composition.
 Screenshots are invaluable in software documentation, showcasing actual interfaces to guide users.
 Choosing the right visual type enhances clarity and accessibility, making complex concepts easier to understand.